syswraith/blog/content/Blogs/Simplified alerts- Using Deepseek-r1 to summarize chats.md

 ```

-Anyone who's been keeping up with the tech news is probably aware that the [new kind on the block]() has all of Silicon Valley in a frenzy and most of the US-based Fortune 500 companies panicking.
-It's not every day that a small Chinese AI startup pokes a [billion-dollar hole]() in the valuation of the largest [chipmaker]() in the world.
+Anyone who's been keeping up with the tech news is probably aware that the [new kid on the block](https://youtu.be/Nl7aCUsWykg) has all of Silicon Valley in a frenzy and most of the US-based Fortune 500 companies panicking.
+It's not every day that a small Chinese AI startup pokes a [billion-dollar hole](https://timesofindia.indiatimes.com/technology/tech-news/the-american-company-that-lost-more-than-500-billion-to-deepseek-has-these-words-for-the-chinese-startup/articleshow/117652155.cms) in the valuation of the largest [chipmaker](https://www.bbc.com/news/articles/cp8e970vn5vo) in the world.
 This raised many eyebrows and invited many comments.
 One such is listed below.

 > _"China’s progress in algorithmic efficiency hasn't come out of nothing.
 When it comes to producing outstanding performers in math and science, China's secondary education system is superior to that of the West.
 It fosters fierce competition among students, a principle borrowed from the highly efficient Soviet model."_
 >